OlehCherkes/ATE401/doc/ATE_UART.md

 <a id="chapter-16"></a>
 Reply
 ===============================================================================================================================
 Upon successful delivery and reading of the command, the testing equipment provides a response comand ACK indicating either success or failure.
+If the Raspberry Pi does not receive a response, the command is sent again.

 <a id="chapter-100"></a>
 The data will come in the form of a structure: